Autentico203/learngit/readme.txt

 This is a test file;
-Creating a new branch is fast;
+Creating a new branch is fast AND simple.